rlaffers/xstate-ninja/README.md

 - ~~add a light theme~~
 - ~~display EventFrame for non-machine actors~~
 - ~~add extra links: github, xstate docs~~
-- limit height and width of side panels
+- ~~limit height and width of side panels~~
-- style scrollbars in side panels
+- ~~style scrollbars in side panels~~
+- optimize memory usage by dead actors (config option to limit how many dead actors are retained: N of each kind; max N total; none)
 - permament hiding of parallel state nodes
+- redesign the hide parallel state button
+- add Node integration
 - ~~add options to hide promise or callback actors from the extension~~
 - ~~build for Firefox~~
 - link identical events sent between actors